Learn Your Rights Under the Fair Debt Collection Practices Act

 A collection agent may not cause a telephone to ring or engage any person in telephone conversation repeatedly or continuously with an intent to annoy, abuse, or harass anyone at the called number.

 A collection agent may not threaten a consumer with arrest.
 It may not threaten legal action that is either not permitted or not actually contemplated.
-In other words, a the threat of a lawsuit may be an empty one.
+A collection agent may not imply future judicial remedies are a virtual certainty (Schimmel v.
+Slaughter, 975 F.Supp.
+1357 (M.D.Ga.
+1997)).

 A debt collector may no use abusive or profane language in the course of communication related to the debt.